Your session is about to expire

 Experimental Treatment

-Participants in Part 1 (dose escalation) will receive JNJ-75276617 orally on a 28-day cycle.
-The dose levels will be escalated based on the dose limiting toxicities (DLT) evaluation by Study Evaluation Team (SET) until the recommended Phase 2 Doses (RP2Ds) has been identified.
-Participants in Part 2 (dose expansion) will receive JNJ-75276617 orally at one of the RP2D(s) determined in Part 1.
-Food effect cohort (optional) participants will receive JNJ-75276617 orally on Cycle 2 Day 1 under fasted condition and on Cycle 2 Day 2 under fed condition.
+Participants in Phase 1 Part 1 (dose escalation) will receive bleximenib orally.
+The dose levels will be escalated based on the dose limiting toxicities (DLT) evaluation by Study Evaluation Team (SET) until the recommended Phase 2 Doses (RP2Ds) have been identified.
+Participants in Phase 1 Part 2 (dose expansion) will receive bleximenib orally at the RP2D(s) determined in Part 1.
+Food effect cohort (optional) participants will receive bleximenib orally on Cycle 2 Day 1 under fasted condition and on Cycle 2 Day 2 under fed condition.
+Participants in Phase 2 part of the study will receive bleximenib orally at the RP2D level(s).

 Find a Location